mohitrai810/Object-Detection-using-pycocotools/README.md

 -Displaying the original image using Matplotlib.
 -Iterating over the annotations and drawing bounding boxes around the objects using OpenCV.
 -Adding labels with the object names to the bounding boxes.
--Displaying the modified image with annotated objects using Matplotlib.
+-Displaying the modified image with annotated objects using Matplotlib.'